This overnight French toast casserole is one of the tastiest cooked breakfasts and is actually really simple to make.

 - Add the egg mix over the top and push down on the bread to encourage it to soak up the mix.

-- In the morning preheat the oven to 180 °C (350 °F) meanwhile combine ½ cup brown sugar and 1 tsp. cinnamon and sprinkle on top of the French toast.
+- In the morning preheat the oven to 180 °C (350 °F) meanwhile combine ½ cup brown sugar and one teaspoon cinnamon and sprinkle on top of the French toast.

 - Place in preheated oven and cook for 30-40 minutes or until egg is cooked and the top is golden brown.